 In order to do this, consider the following:

 - Who is eligible?
-Identify who is eligible and hasn’t submitted yet.
+Identify who is eligible and hasn’t submitted a request yet.
 Then, engage each of these donors with a set of automated email blasts to follow up and activate matching gift opportunities.

 Provide the Right Information to the Right Donors

-Providing the right matching gift information to the right donors will result in more matching gift submissions.
+Providing the right matching gift information to the right donors will result in more successful matching gift submissions.
 This means sending emails to follow up using relevant information about your donors.

 In order to do this, you will need: